Vladimir Gadzhev: Coventry City

 On 24 March 2016, after a successful trial period, Gadzhev signed a contract with English club Coventry City until June 2017.
 He scored his first goal for Coventry in a 3-2 EFL Cup win against Portsmouth on 9 August 2016.
 He was an unused substitute as Coventry won the 2017 EFL Trophy Final.

 Trivia

 Gadzhev holds the record for the most red cards in The Eternal Derby of Bulgaria, having been sent off three times, though on two of these occasions it did not affect the proceedings on the pitch, as he was ejected from the bench as well as after the final whistle.

 International career

 Gadzhev made his international debut on 17 November 2010 in a friendly match against Serbia.
 Vladimir came in as a substitution in the 65th minute.
 However, Bulgaria lost the match with a score of 0–1.
 He scored his first goal in a 2–1 home win over Belarus national football team, a precise long-distance header.

+Post-playing pursuits

+Following his retirement, in 2024 Gadzhev briefly served as president of Hebar.